Bar, Ukraine: Sport

 Bar has facilities for many recreational activities, including tennis courts, a football stadium, a basketball arena, and a swimming pool.
 The "Kolos" stadium is in process of reconstruction and modernization presently.
 Fishing is quite popular at the Riv River and nearby lakes.
 Bicycling is also popular in Bar.

 "Bar's Adventures" old people council

 "The Bar's Adventures" old people council conducts the meetings regularly.

+"Camino Podolico" Pilgrims

+"Camino Podolico" pilgrimage route is quite popular among the pilgrims, who like to walk from Vinnytsia to Kamyanets' Podil's'ky with one stop in Bar, Ukraine.
+This pilgrimage activity is inspired by St. Jacob's pilgrimage route traditions in Santiago de Compostela in Galicia, Spain.

 Transport

 Air

 There is a small airport for the light business jets and helicopters, which is equipped with all kinds of navigation devices and systems in Bar.
 At the same location, there is a big beyond-visual range radar, which provides the air traffic control and navigation services in Ukrainian, Russian and English languages for various airplanes and helicopters.

 Railway

 There is a railway station nearby.
 The distance from the center of Bar to the Bar railway station is 7 km.

 Intercity bus

 There is an inter-city bus station in the center of Bar.